al6x/nim/base/readme.md

 MIT

-Please keep "Made by http://al6x.com" line in readme if you fork it.
+Please keep "Initial version made by http://al6x.com" line in readme if you fork it.